 Carbide Willson was passionate and believed that his experiments would revolutionize the world of fertilization.
 He invested all his savings in his projects and eventually found himself unable to pay his creditors.
 Its properties on Meech Lake were passed over to a tobacco giant, who did not see the point in continuing the fertilization experiments and left the mill falling into ruin.

 These ruins are today a particularly photogenic place.
 There is something magical when you finally arrive in front of them after walking about twenty minutes in the forest.
 They reinforce the impression that Gatineau Park is full of enchanting and secret places … just waiting to be discovered!

-To get to the ruins, you must follow path 36 from the P11 parking lot, up to the signs indicating the path to the ruins.
+To get to the ruins, you must follow Trail 36 from the P11 parking lot, up to the signs indicating the path to the ruins.
 It’s a beautiful walk in the forest, and not very complicated!

 And another interesting fact … Willson’s former home on the shores of Meech Lake is now used as a conference centre for the federal government.
 This is where the famous Meech Lake Accord was negotiated … But that’s another story!